stevewithey/grapevine-game/README.md

 - Gold-Plated Potato
 - Wooden Spoon

-You may be asked to share your solution
+You may be asked to present your solution to the other participants